boltlabs-inc/zip-spec/zip-bolt-support.rst

 (1) ``OP_CLTV`` - absolute lock time
 (2) ``OP_CSV`` - relative lock time
 (3) Can specify shielded inputs and outputs
-(4) P2SH support - to build a 2-of-2 multi-sig style transaction
-(5) A non-SegWit approach that enables transaction non-malleability (6) ``OP_BOLT`` opcode logic as WTPs: takes two arguments (the first byte represents the mode followed by a serialized token of hex encoded bytes) and outputs a ``True`` or ``False`` on the stack:
+(4) Support for whitelisted transparent programs (WTPs) that enables 2-of-2 multi-sig style transactions (5) A non-SegWit approach that enables transaction non-malleability (6) ``OP_BOLT`` opcode logic expressed as WTPs: a transparent program that takes as input a predicate, witness and context then outputs a ``True`` or ``False`` on the stack.
+Below is the logic for the two transparent programs:

-    * Mode 1 (for customer-initiated close).
-This mode expects a channel token and a customer closure token of one of the following types:

-       (a) An opening of the channel's initial wallet commitment.
-This type of closure token is to be used when no payments have been made on the specified channel.
-The opcode verifies that the provided commitment opening is valid with respect to the specified channel.

-       (b) A signature under the merchant's longterm keypair on the customer's current wallet state, together with the wallet state.
-This type of closure token is to be used when one or more payment have been made on the channel.
-The opcode validates the merchant signature on the closure token first.
-Then, the opcode verifies two additional constraints: (1) there are two outputs in the closing transaction: one paying the merchant his balance and the other paying the customer, and (2) the customer’s payout is timelocked (to allow for merchant dispute).
+    * ``bolt_close`` program (for customer-initiated or merchant-initiated close).
+This program is structured as follows:
+        (a) ``predicate``: the customer and merchant public keys along with the channel token (which comprises the initial balances and optionally, the initial wallet commitment)
+	(b) ``witness``: consists of three arguments: first argument indicates whether the customer or merchant initiated close and is represented by a single byte (``0x0`` or ``0x1``).

+	    - if the customer-initiated close, then the subsequent bytes are interpreted as a **closing token** and **customer signature**.
+	    - if the merchant-initiated close, then the subsequent bytes are interpreted as a standard multi-sig parses two signatures for the **customer** and **merchant**.

+	(c) ``context``: the number of created outputs in the transaction, time delay and etc. (TODO: flesh this out) (d) ``verify_program`` logic:

+	    - verify the signatures in terms of the closing token and customer signature
+	    - checks that 2 new outputs are created, with the specified balances, each paying a ``bolt_cust_spend`` WTP containing the revocation hash and the respective pubkey

-    * Mode 2 (for merchant dispute of customer closure token).
+    * ``bolt_merch_spend`` program (for merchant dispute of customer closure token).
 This mode is used in a merchant closing transaction to dispute a customer's closure token.
 The opcode expects a merchant revocation token.
 It validates the revocation token with respect to the wallet pub key posted by the customer in the customer's closing transaction.
 If valid, the customer's closure token will be invalidated and the merchant's closing transaction will be deemed valid.

-[TODO: add WTP program here for both modes. ]

 **Privacy Limitations**.
 The aggregate balance of the channel will be revealed in the 2-of-2 multisig transparent address.
 Similarly, the final splitting of funds will be revealed to the network.
 However, for channel opening and closing, the identity of the participants remain hidden.
-Channel opening and closing will also be distinguishable on the network due to use of ``OP_BOLT`` opcodes.
+Channel opening and closing will also be distinguishable on the network due to use of WTPs.

 **Channel Opening**.
-The customer creates a funding transaction that spends ZEC from a shielded address to a 2-of-2 multi-sig transparent address using a pay-to-script-hash (P2SH) output with a `pay-to-public-key-hash (P2PKH)` embedded inside the script.
-Here is what the funding transaction looks like when opening the channel.
+The customer creates a funding/escrow transaction that spends ZEC from a shielded address to a transparent output that is encumbered by a Bolt transparent program.
+See section 2.1 for what the funding transaction looks like when instantiated using WTPs.

 **Token Descriptions**.
 There are three types of tokens described in this section: (1) channel token, (2) closure token, and (3) revocation token.